ytdl-patched/ytdl-patched/README.md

 ### Differences in default behavior

 Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc.
+(Some of them will be reverted in ytdl-patched)

 * The options `--id`, `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
 See [removed options](#Removed) for details
 * `avconv` is not supported as as an alternative to `ffmpeg`